Jeadie/Jeadie.github.io/note/attention-is-all-you-need.md

+---
-# Attention is All you Need
+title: Attention is All you Need
+---

 [link](https://arxiv.org/pdf/1706.03762.pdf)

 ## Overview